adavisfoy/group_2_project/README.md

    - **Selected topic:**
        Tornados
    - **Reason why we selected our topic:**
      - Tornados are fascinating and devasting at the same time.
-All members of our group are interested in this topic, especially given that we are currently experiencing spring severe weather.
+All members of our group are interested in this topic, especially given that we are currently experiencing spring severe weather season.
-     - Group members mostly reside in Tennesse, with one member currently living in the Midwest who recently relocated from Memphis, TN.
+     - Group members mostly reside in Tennesse, with one member currently living in the Midwest (who recently relocated from Memphis, TN).
      - As we began to research this topic, an **EF-3** tornado struck Andover, KS, the evening of April 29, 2022.
 Wind speeds reached at least 136 miles per hour with experts estimating damage to several hundred homes and businesses, including Andover's local YMCA, which sustained a direct hit.
 Despite the high level of destruction, only minor injuries were reported.
      [https://weather.com/storms/severe/news/2022-04-29-tornado-andover-kansas-nebraska-oklahoma](https://weather.com/storms/severe/news/2022-04-29-tornado-andover-kansas-nebraska-oklahoma)
      - We intend to further evaluate our data and see where it takes us.